- Monitors a patient’s blood in real-time to predict blood clots.

 Impact

-The team is continuing to develop and de-risk their DVT diagnostic device for use in MPM patients, with the goal of starting a clinical validation trial using a larger group of patient samples.
-They are currently seeking funding to support this effort and to explore their device’s potential to predict blood clots in patients who suffer from other conditions, including injuries, heart failure, diabetes, and inflammatory disorders.
+The researchers are currently seeking funding to support expanded clinical validation and to explore the device’s potential to predict blood clots in patients with other conditions, including injuries, heart failure, diabetes, and inflammatory disorders.

-This is a classic example of unmet clinical needs driving innovation, which is a central tenet of the Wyss’ Diagnostic Accelerator program.
+This is a classic example of unmet clinical needs driving innovation, which is a central tenet of the Wyss’ Diagnostics Accelerator program.
 By talking directly to doctors and learning what they need, we ensure that we are solving real problems that impact patient’s lives in a very deliberate way.

 Want to support this technology?